hrytskyi/cloudfresh/README.md

 jobs:
 ```
 Then, we define our first job "test".
-That job is meant to set up python with dependencies, defined in our app and then run test simulations, also that we created.
+That job is meant to set up python with dependencies, defined in our app, and then run test simulations, also that we created.
 Even if our tests is not 100% successful we would anyway go to the next job.
 ```
   test:
     runs-on: ubuntu-latest